 Kim Fishgold is deputy manager of the group and has a first class BA Hons degree in Early Years Management.
 She also holds a foundation degree, NVQ Level 3 in Childcare and Education and certificates in classroom support and computer skills.
 Kim started working at Wavertree Christian Fellowship in 1996 as a volunteer.
 She then became a play worker and a keyworker and in 1999 was appointed Deputy Manager.
 Kim is joint Safeguarding Coordinator and undertakes managerial duties and treasurers' duties.
-Kim also ensures that staff and children understand daily routines.
+Kim also ensures that staff and children understand daily routines and is the key person for the kittens group and WELLCOMM coordinator.